Laminar boundary layers over small-scale textured surfaces: Methods

 \subsection{Numerical solution}

-We solve the steady, incompressible, 2D boundary-layer equations subject to a slip boundary condition, as specified in (\ref{eq:middle_1}, \ref{eq:middle_2}, \ref{eq:matching_1}).
-Although (\ref{eq:middle_1}, \ref{eq:middle_2}, \ref{eq:matching_1}) were derived under the assumption that \(\epsilon \ll \text{Re}^{-1/2}\) (implying \(\lambda \ll 1\)), they are extended here to \(\lambda = O(1)\) to assess the range of validity of the asymptotic solution discussed in Section~\ref{sec:asymptotic}.
+We solve the steady, incompressible, 2D boundary-layer equations subject to a slip boundary condition, as specified in (\ref{eq:middle_1}, \ref{eq:middle_1b}, \ref{eq:middle_2}, \ref{eq:matching_1}).
+Although (\ref{eq:middle_1}, \ref{eq:middle_1b}, \ref{eq:middle_2}, \ref{eq:matching_1}) were derived under the scale separation \(\epsilon \ll \text{Re}^{-1/2}\), which ensures that the inner texture region remains contained within the boundary layer, we also solve these equations numerically to (i) verify the asymptotic predictions in the regime where the ordering implies $\lambda \ll 1$, and (ii) explore the qualitative response of the boundary layer to stronger slip within the same homogenised model.
+Furthermore, while the geometric scale separation \(\epsilon \ll \text{Re}^{-1/2}\) is maintained, the slip length \(\beta\) may become large for certain textures (e.g., SHSs as \(\phi \to 1\)), so that the combined parameter $\lambda = \epsilon \beta \text{Re}^{1/2}$ can be $O(1)$.

 To simplify the discretisation and enhance stability, we introduce an auxiliary variable \(q'=\partial u' / \partial x'\), reducing the system to first-order in the streamwise direction for numerical integration.
 Chebyshev spectral collocation is used in the normal direction $y'$~\cite{trefethen2000spectral}, while integration in $x'$ is performed using an implicit marching scheme.

-The normal domain \(y' \in [0, \, y'_\infty]\) is linearly mapped to the standard interval \(\eta \in [-1, \, 1]\), facilitating the use of Chebyshev collocation points and differentiation matrices~\cite{trefethen2000spectral}.
+The normal domain \(y' \in [0, \, y'_\infty]\) is linearly mapped to the standard interval \(\xi \in [-1, \, 1]\), facilitating the use of Chebyshev collocation points and differentiation matrices~\cite{trefethen2000spectral}.
 The height $y'_\infty$ is chosen to capture the full boundary-layer development, ensuring that numerically $u' \rightarrow 1$ as $y' \rightarrow \infty$ consistent with \eqref{eq:middle_2}.
-At each streamwise location $x'_i$, the discrete solution vector contains the values of $\mathbf{u}'$, $\mathbf{v}'$ and $\mathbf{q}'$ at $N_\eta + 1$ collocation points, arranged as $\mathbf{x}' = [\mathbf{u}' \,\,\, \mathbf{v}' \,\,\, \mathbf{q}']^T \in \mathbb{R}^{3(N_\eta+1)}$.
-Spectral differentiation matrices \(D_\eta\) and \(D^2_\eta\) are constructed using standard Chebyshev-collocation methods and scaled to the physical domain~\cite{trefethen2000spectral}.
-At each streamwise step \(x'_i\), the boundary-layer equations (\ref{eq:middle_1}, \ref{eq:middle_2}, \ref{eq:matching_1}) are discretised to form a linear system:
+At each streamwise location $x'_i$, the discrete solution vector contains the values of $\mathbf{u}'$, $\mathbf{v}'$ and $\mathbf{q}'$ at $N_\xi + 1$ collocation points, arranged as $\mathbf{x}' = [\mathbf{u}' \,\,\, \mathbf{v}' \,\,\, \mathbf{q}']^T \in \mathbb{R}^{3(N_\xi+1)}$.
+Spectral differentiation matrices \(D_\xi\) and \(D^2_\xi\) are constructed using standard Chebyshev-collocation methods and scaled to the physical domain~\cite{trefethen2000spectral}.
+At each streamwise step \(x'_i\), the boundary-layer equations (\ref{eq:middle_1}, \ref{eq:middle_1b}, \ref{eq:middle_2}, \ref{eq:matching_1}) are discretised to form a linear system: